bigsaem/Linux-Chat-Program/README.md

 # Linux-Chat-Program
-This program demonstrates communication between programs using different ports on Linux environment as a chat program.
+This program demonstrates communication between clients through a server on Linux environment as a chat program.